Physical Therapy student working on strengthening skills using an exercise band skills with another PT student.

 Applications through PTCAS are due by:

-• Early Priority Admission phase: applications are due in mid-August of each year.
+• Early Priority Admission phase: applications are due by August 15th of each year.
 Competitive applicants who have weighed their options for physical therapy education and have decided UWM is their top choice are encouraged to apply by the early priority deadline.

-• Rolling Admission phase: applications due in early November of each year.
+• Rolling Admission phase: applications are due by November 1st of each year.
 Applications in the rolling admission phase will be reviewed and decisions made throughout this phase until the class is full.
-The program will retain a waitlist for strong applicants who do not receive an offer.
-The list will be active until May 1st.
+The program will retain a waitlist for strong applicants who do not receive an offer, which will be active until May 1st.

 Applicants should review the exact deadline dates on PTCAS at the start of each admission year.